How to Test Your Internet Speed

 What the results mean

 Download is how fast data reaches you (streaming, browsing).
 Upload is how fast you send data (calls, backups).
 Latency is the round-trip delay, important for gaming and calls.
 Jitter is how much that delay varies; low and steady is best.
 See Mbps, latency and jitter explained for detail.
+To judge whether your numbers are typical, compare them with the internet speed rankings by country.

 Getting an accurate result